 Protecting Your Boat Hull From Marine Growth

-Every boat owner knows that hulls need protection from marine organisms that can grow and damage the boat.
-For instance, when a ship is at anchor for long periods of time, shells, algae and barnacles tend to colonise it.
-This biological growth will increase the roughness of the hull and eventually cause corrosion.
+Every boat owner knows that boat hulls need protection from marine growth that can build up and damage their boat.
+When a vessel is at anchor for long periods, barnacles and algae accumulate and grow.
+This biological growth increases the roughness of the hull and eventually causes corrosion.

-Antifouling is a common solution to this problem.
-However, this is not always the most practical and ecological choice for hull protection.
-This article will outline several antifouling alternatives that you may want to consider to keep your boat hull clean and free from biological growth.
+Antifouling is a common solution to prevent the growth built up from being in the water long term.
+However, antifouling is not always the most practical and ecologically friendly choice for hull protection.
+Here we’ll outline some antifouling alternatives that you may want to consider so that you can keep your boat hull clean and free from marine growth.

-If nothing is done to keep the boat hull clean, the fuel consumption increases, the boat slows down and durability is significantly reduced.
+Without regular maintenance to keep the boat hull clean, the sheer weight of growth and damage can increase fuel consumption while the boat slows down and durability is significantly reduced.

 Common Disadvantages of Antifouling

 Antifouling paints contain toxic chemicals such as copper, zinc and even tributyltin.
-When boats are permanently docked, paint inevitably breaks down in the water.
-This is bad for the environment and one of the numerous consequences is that the toxic substances contaminate the food chain before ending up on our plates.
+When boats are permanently docked, over time, paint inevitably breaks down in the water.
+This breakdown can have catastrophic consequences for the environment, with the toxic substances contaminating the marine food chain before ending up on our plates.

 Dry Docking: The Best Antifouling Alternative

 The best way to keep a boat hull clean is to not have it permanently in the water.
-Fortunately, a few options are available to keep a boat dry even if it is docked at a marina or private jetty.
+Fortunately, dry docking systems are taking innovative leaps every year and are more readily available so you can keep your boat dry even when it’s docked at a marina or private jetty.

-The only other option to dry dock a boat is to build a platform with FloatBricks.
-Some of the bricks have a specific shape, allowing the pilot to easily drive on and off in a matter of seconds.
-The boat will stay on the platform and prevent the hull from making contact with the water.
-This option is the most affordable, but is not suitable for boats longer than six metres.
+Another great option to dry dock your boat is to build a platform with FloatBricks.
+FloatBricks offer flexible solutions to PWC and small boat owners.
+Allowing you to quickly drive on and off in a matter of seconds, FloatBricks keep your boat on the platform and prevent the hull from making contact with the water.
+FloatBricks is one of the most affordable solutions for smaller vessels on the market!

 Dry-docking a boat is a much “healthier option” than antifouling.
-The cost of maintenance will be reduced, the boat will perform better, and the resale value will increase.
+The maintenance cost will be reduced, the boat will perform better, and the resale value will increase.